-I initially set-up as this site to look at cutting edge interior design and explore architectural house styles.
-I'm still doing that but over the years the space has expanded to become a place for me to bring favorite stories back to life, rant, rave, and publish content that otherwise wouldn't have a home.
+Looking at cutting edge interior design and exploring architectural house styles.
+We're also bringing favorite stories back to life, ranting, raving, and publishing content that otherwise wouldn't have a home.
 Here on the front page you'll find links to recently published pieces and everything else.

 A few years ago, DC Magazine assigned a story to me about three up and comers in the Washington design scene.
 One of them was a builder/developer named Mark Turner who was working on a net zero energy house in Capitol Hill - which is pretty much unheard of.
 Flash forward to 2013 and Mark now wants to completely change how we design and build houses.
 So actually nothing has changed.
-Here's my cover story in The Washington Post.
+Here's a look at his One Nest House.

 Some stories turn into epic adventures.
 The Washington Post gave me an assignment in August to follow a professional house flipper attempting to rehab the beauty seen above.
 His goal was to finish the renovations before October 15 in order to get it on the market before the holidays.
 Here's what happened...